Ronald B. Kitaj, Autobiography of a Warburgian Artist

 Confessions of an Old Jewish Painter is a Bildungsroman

 The development of the main character (R.B.
-Kitaj), the attempt at evolution (being a Jew), and the search for a state of equilibrium with the surrounding reality through the dialectical overcoming of a series of crises (Elsi’s and Sandra’s deaths, the “Tate War”), and the substantial questioning of the possibility of this reconciliation, make Kitaj’s autobiography a Bildungsroman:
+Kitaj), his determination to evolve and embrace his Jewish heritage and his search for a state of equilibrium with the surrounding reality through the dialectical overcoming of a series of crises (the deaths of Elsi and Sandra, the “Tate War”), and his substantial questioning of the possibility of this reconciliation, make Kitaj’s autobiography a Bildungsroman:

 Failure, Failure as always!
 Desperation.
 My Jewish profile still life may be going to my usual nowhere.